sarthak2007/astronomy/doc/tutorials/coordinate/euclidean_coordinate.md

 In geometry Euclidean space has a really important part.
 It allows us to represent the position of a point or a vector.
 There are many different representations of it. (e.g: cartesian, cylindrical, spherical etc..)

 All the representation classes use [boost::geometry::model::point](https://www.boost.org/doc/libs/1_67_0/libs/geometry/doc/html/geometry/reference/models/model_point.html) as their underlying classes to store the component data.
 These representation classes are only wrappers around boost.geometry.
-In the next version [boost::geometry::model::point](https://www.boost.org/doc/libs/1_67_0/libs/geometry/doc/html/geometry/reference/models/model_point.html) will not be used as the underlying storage for the component as it does not support boost.units integration at this time.
-But APIs will not change and will still support [boost::geometry::model::point](https://www.boost.org/doc/libs/1_67_0/libs/geometry/doc/html/geometry/reference/models/model_point.html).

 ## Supported Representation in this library:
 1. Cartesian Representation